Business hours are

-Also effective July 2015, panhandlers, peddlers, itinerant merchants, mobile food vendors, street performers, and massage businesses must obtain a business permit.
+Also effective July 2015, peddlers, itinerant merchants, mobile food vendors, commercial solicitors, and massage businesses must obtain a business permit.

 Business owners who have a City privilege license for operating a taxicab or for the sales of beer and/or wine may renew their licenses online.
 From that portal, you may either submit your renewal and pay online or print your renewal and mail it to us.

 For assistance in completing your application and determining your license fee(s), contact a Privilege License Agent at 336-373-2501 or visit the Collections Division in Room UG 11 of the Melvin Municipal Office Building, 300 W. Washington St.

 Current Beer/Wine Privilege License Holders